 - Sending out regular messages to all CoP members about monthly outcomes and activities that have been uploaded.

-Reference: 1.
-Wenger E, McDermott R, Snyder W. (2002).
-Cultivating Communities of Practice: A Guide to Managing Knowledge (Harvard Business School Press, Boston, MA).
+- Wenger E, McDermott R, Snyder W. Cultivating Communities of Practice: a Guide to Managing knowledge (Harvard Business School Press, Boston, MA).
+Amy HI Lee received the MBA degree from the University of British Columbia, Canada, in.
+2002.